George Canine makes learning fun, that’s why it’s so easily done.

 because the app is embedded in a context of fantasy and familiarity

-There are numerous apps on the market that portend to teach reading skills, but the learning is usually decontextualised.
-One of the many strengths of the George Canine app is the fact that the reading teacher, George, and his (mostly) furry friends, teach reading within a narrative framework; a vibrant, contextualised world that is relevant to children’s interests and experiences.
+There are numerous apps on the market that claim to teach reading skills, but the basic content, like the name and sounds of the letters, is usually delivered in isolation, that is, separate from the reading act.
+One of the many strengths of the George Canine app is that the basic skills are immediately applied and furthermore, applied within a narrative framework.
+Students are introduced to a vibrant fantasy world that is relevant to their interests and experiences.
 Such contextualisation is known to motivate learners and encourage them to practice the basic skills that fluent reading requires.

 Fantasy and familiarity

-Because so many children are familiar with the vagaries of man’s best friend, young students connect emotionally and socially with George and his canine escapades.
-The connection with character and context is essential for learning because it offers students a solid frame of reference upon which to lay their reading knowledge base.
-The reading practice games in the app are set within the context of typical, recognisable events in a dog’s life, like burying and unburying bones, chasing cats, catching tennis balls and chewing on sticks.
-Such familiar experiences enable the young student to connect socially and emotionally with George Canine as a teacher.
+Because so many children are familiar with canine quirks, young students connect emotionally and socially with George and his canine escapades.
+The connection with character and context is essential for learning because it offers students a solid frame of reference for learning to read.
+To illustrate, the reading practice games in the app are set within the context of typical, recognisable events in a dog’s life, like burying and unburying bones, chasing cats, catching tennis balls and chewing on sticks.
+Such familiar experiences enable young students to connect socially and emotionally with George Canine as a teacher.
 This emotional and social identification motivates students to learn.

-In general, then, this familiar imaginative world is thematically designed around canine interests because most children can emotionally and cognitively identify with all of those concepts and analogies – cats, bones, birds and sticks or tennis balls.
+In general, then, this familiar imaginative world is thematically designed around canine interests because most children can emotionally and cognitively identify with all of those concepts and analogies – cats, bones, birds and sticks or tennis balls, Chase the Cat and music bands.
 Such an identity within the context of a narrative promotes learning, and it is unique to this app.

 Above all, the narrative medium motivates children to pay attention, sustain attention, actively engage with and process the learning material.
 In this way, the new information meshes with prior learning in memory and learning occurs.
 The app, George Canine, is therefore unique in that it enables efficient learning to occur against the rich, colourful backdrop of George’s relatable, fantasy world.